 PT, MClSc, FCAMPT, Diploma Sports Physiotherapy

 Alison Beaton (she/her) works with general orthopaedic clients and athletes of all levels to optimize their movements in sport and in life.
 Alison combines her specialized training in manual and manipulative therapy with movement pattern and muscle imbalance retraining to promote rapid, safe, and effective recovery from injuries and chronic stress.
-Her extensive experience with elite athletes includes current Olympians, Canadian National Teams, and Cirque du Soleil.
+Her extensive experience with elite athletes includes current Olympians, Canadian National Teams, Cirque du Soleil and Broadway performers.
 She owns Scotia Physiotherapy, is a member of the Integrated Health Services team for Triathlon Canada and the IST lead for Surf Canada, formerly Canada Freestyle Ski.
-She works locally with Dance NS and Neptune theatre in Halifax.
+She works locally with Dance NS, Neptune theatre in Halifax and visiting Broadway productions.

 Alison graduated from Dalhousie University in 2003, completed an Advanced Diploma of Orthopaedic Manual and Manipulative Therapy in 2009, a Masters of Clinical Science in Manipulative Therapy (Western) in 2012 and a Diploma of Sport Physiotherapy in 2014 .
 Alison teaches within the Canadian Physiotherapy Association post-graduate Orthopaedic course system, as well as in the School of Physiotherapy and Department of Anatomy at Dalhousie University.
 She is the past chair of the Nova Scotia Orthopaedic Section and of the Canadian Physiotherapy Association Orthopaedic Division.